Want to jump straight to the answer? The best content management system for most people is WordPress.

 With that said, I’d only recommend Drupal to users who are comfortable with coding and development.
 There is definitely a learning curve, and it’s not for beginners.

-Magento — Best CMS For Advanced Ecommerce Users
+Adobe Commerce (formerly Magento) — Best CMS For Advanced Ecommerce Users

 - Open source technology